 A session is a component that encapsulates a product’s user experience.
 It is the first product-specific component started on boot.
 There is only one session component, but it can be composed of many sub-components.
 For example, the session for a graphical product instantiates Scenic (graphics) as a child component.

-At runtime, the session manager (the component that starts the session) offers capabilities (e.g., storage, network access, and hardware protocols) to the session which the session uses to construct the product experience.
+At runtime, the session manager (the component that starts the session) offers component capabilities (e.g., storage, network access, and hardware protocols) to the session, which the session uses to construct the product experience, including:

 From collection of components to cohesive product

 The session manager serves as the boundary between platform components that are present on all Fuchsia products, and product components that are present only on a subset of Fuchsia products.

 The diagram above depicts a running Fuchsia product.
 The

 session_manager then launches the session for the given

 product configuration, and the session instantiates its own, product-specific,